- Credit Score requirements by different lenders

-- Banks accept applications from individuals with a credit score of 600 and above.
+- Banks accept an application from individuals with a credit score of 600 and above.

-- Trust companies require a credit score of 550 and more to approve mortgage applications.
+- Trust Companies and credit unions will require a credit score of 550 and above to be approved for a mortgage loan.

 How to check your credit score

 Regardless of whether you have the credit score to apply to the bank for a mortgage loan, you must be aware of your credit score and familiar with what is reported on your credit history.
 In Canada, there are two major credit reporting agencies, Equifax and Transunion.
 Each bureau will enable you to obtain a copy of your credit score directly from their website.
 At Mortgage Broker Store, we offer free credit score copies upon request.

 Once you have determined your credit score and banks are not an option, Mortgage Broker Store has a network of private lenders in Waterloo.
 We will be able to provide you with a suitable private lender who can help negotiate a private mortgage loan based on the appraised value of your home and the degree of the existing equity in your property.

 While banks rely heavily on creditworthiness, a private lender can look to different criteria to approve a mortgage loan.
 A private lender is looking to the appraised value of your home which is why you will need to bring with you a recent appraisal when you sit down with a Waterloo private lender.
 You will also need to provide a list of current assets, all sources of monthly income, and an estimate of the existing equity in your home to process a private mortgage loan.

 When negotiating a mortgage loan with a private lender he/she will assess the Loan to Value (LTV) of your home which is simply the total mortgage value divided by the property’s value.
 Most private lenders will not exceed an LTV of 75% ( which is 75% of the appraised value of your home).
 A private lender will also be looking to see that you have at least 25% equity existing in your home.